knpuniversity/symfony-journey/knpu/container/dependency-injection-extensions.md

 To answer that, look back at `TwigExtension`.
 The first secret is that when we call `compile()` on the container, this `load()` method is called.
-In fact the `load()` method is called on *every* extension that's registered with Symfony: so every class that follows the DependencyExtension/Extension naming-convention.
+In fact the `load()` method is called on *every* extension that's registered with Symfony: so every class that follows the DependencyInjection\Extension naming-convention.

 Let's dump the `$configs` variable, because I don't know what that is yet:

 [[[ code('') ]]]

 Go back and refresh!
-Woh!
-It dumps an array with the Twig configuration!
+Ok: it dumps an array with the `twig` configuration.
 Whatever we have in `config.yml` under `twig` is getting passed to `TwigExtension`:

 [[[ code('') ]]]

 In fact, *that's* the rule.
-The fact that we have a key called `framework` means that this will all be passed to a class called `FrameworkExtension`.
+The fact that we have a key called `framework` means that this config will be passed to a class called `FrameworkExtension`.
 If you want to see how this config is used, look there.
 With the `assetic` key, that's passed to `AsseticExtension`.
-These extension classes have a `getAlias()` function on them, which default to a lower-cased version of the class name without the word `Extension`.
+These extension classes have a `getAlias()` method in them, and that returns a lower-cased version of the class name without the word `Extension`.

 ## Extensions Load Services

 These extensions have two jobs.
 First, they add service definitions to the container.
-And afterall, the main reason for bringing in a bundle is to add services to your container.
+Because after all, the main reason for adding a bundle is to add services to your container.

 The way it does this is just like our `roar.php` file, except it loads an XML file instead of Yaml.
 Let's open up that `Resources/config/twig.xml`